 UML Class diagram

 - Do one of the following:

-- To apply the changes immediately, depending on the refactoring type, click Refactor or OK.
+To apply the changes immediately, depending on the refactoring type, click Refactor or OK.

-For certain refactorings, there is an option of previewing the changes prior to actually performing the refactoring.
+- For certain refactorings, there is an option of previewing the changes prior to actually performing the refactoring.
 In such cases the Preview button is available in the corresponding dialog.